 I'm a simple emigrant and I escaped from a giant spider

-Another thing I love about Germany is that there’s no chance of accidentally getting stung by a scorpion when you put on your shoes or encounter a snake while going to the little room, you know what I mean.
-But sometimes there are scary critters here too.
+Another thing I love about Germany is that there’s no possibility of accidentally getting stung by a scorpion while putting on your shoes or of finding a snake when you walk into a small space, and you’ve arrived, you know.
+But sometimes there are frightening creatures here too.
 We were recently guests in a two-story apartment, with the second floor under the roof.
-The ceiling there was very high; at my height of about one and a half meters I could only reach it as if with a cannon.
-So, when at night I found a huge spider on the ceiling in front of the bedroom door, at first I decided to pretend nothing happened.
-But that didn’t last long; after about five minutes I told my friend: “Shall I show you something I myself wasn’t glad to see?”
-He nodded, “Sure.”
+The ceiling there was very high; with my height of about 1.5 meters I could reach it only with a cannon.
+So when at night I found a huge spider on the ceiling in front of the bedroom door, at first I decided to pretend nothing happened.
+But that wasn’t enough for long; after about five minutes I said to my friend: “Want to see something I wasn’t happy to see myself?”
+He said, “Sure.”
 In short, I showed him the spider.
-And it was decided that we must now stare at it without blinking, because if we step away and come back and the spider is already gone, that’s the end.
-That can mean only one thing: the spider has already crawled into the bedroom, hidden behind the pillow on the bed, and is just waiting to bite off my head!
-But the solution, as you understand, isn’t long-term; sooner or later we’d have to sleep.
-So we decided to go on the attack.
-I don’t kill such creatures, I usually just catch them with a piece of paper and a glass and throw them off the balcony like Spartans.
-But this spider is smart; it climbed up to such a height and sits there, looking with its eight eyes!
-But we’re not amateurs either; we engineered the tallest possible structure: a small ladder + an outstretched arm of a tall friend + a vacuum cleaner hose.
-It was decided to suction the spider with the vacuum and then carry it out.
-In the end, we went up on our knees and sucked the spider in!
-I flinched, and my friend said the spider is so big that you can feel it through the hose.
-I got a bit scared to immediately open the vacuum and pull out the spider, what if we angered it.
-And I came up with a brilliant idea to take the vacuum to the first floor and lock it in the bathroom until morning.
-So that’s what we did.
-And in the morning more friends were due to come; I thought they’d be curious why there’s a vacuum in the bathroom.
+And it was decided that we must now look at it without blinking, because if we step away and come back, and the spider isn’t here anymore, that’s the end.
+That can only mean one thing: the spider has already crept into the bedroom, hid behind the pillow in the bed and is just waiting to bite my head off!
+But the solution, as you understand, isn’t long-term; sooner or later we’ll have to sleep.
+Therefore we decided to go on the offensive.
+I don’t kill such creatures, I usually just catch them with a piece of paper and a cup and toss them off the balcony like Spartans.
+But this spider is smart, it climbed to such a height and sits there, looking with its eight eyes!
+And we’re not amateurs either; we engineered the highest possible construction: a small ladder + an outstretched arm of a tall friend + a vacuum cleaner hose.
+It was decided to suction the spider up with the vacuum and then carry it out.
+In the end, we crept up on our knees and sucked the spider up!
+I shuddered, and my friend says the spider is so big that you can feel it through the hose.
+I became a bit scared to open the vacuum immediately and pull the spider out, in case we angered it.
+And I came up with a brilliant idea to take the vacuum to the first floor and lock it in the toilet until morning.
+So we did.
+Moreover, in the morning more friends were supposed to come; I thought they’d be curious why the vacuum is in the toilet.
 In the morning we get up, go to check the canister, and the spider isn’t in it.
-Right, then we simply burned the whole house and moved.
-What wildlife have you encountered in Germany?
+Right, then we simply burned down the whole house and moved.
+And what kind of wildlife have you encountered in Germany?
 P.S.
-Spider, if you’re reading this, we didn’t mean to hurt you, don’t look for us! #curiosities
+Spider, if you’re reading this, we didn’t mean to harm you, don’t look for us! #curiosities